longwind48/convo-miner/README.md

 2. Model that detects conversations among utterances and extracts (utterance, reponse) pairs

   - Input: A fiction

   - Output: table containing utterance-response pairs, in the form <utterance_1, utterance_2>, where utterance_1 and utterance_2 belong in the same conversation.

+**Data Preparation**

+- For each utterance, Labels are now '```part```', '```response```', '```not```'.

+  - '```part```': utterance is part of last utterance, or in other words, same speaker in the same conversation
+  - '```response```': utterance is a response of last utterance, and they both belong in the same conversation
+  - '```not```': utterance is not related to last utterance, and they both belong in different conversations

+- For every paragraph, we tokenized them into one utterance, and substituted the narrative with a ```[N]```.

+  - e.g. ```<p> “You used us abominably ill,” answered Mrs. Hurst, “running away without telling us that you were coming out.” </p>```
+  -  Tokenized: ```You used us abominably ill, [N] running away without telling us that you were coming out.```

+- Assumptions:

+  - All utterances within a paragraph are attributed to a single speaker.
+(This one-speaker-per-paragraph property is rarely violated in novels.)  (cite Hua He et. al 2013)
+  - For every utterance, we form (utterance-response) pairs if it satisfies 2 conditions:
+    - The speaker of the previous utterance is a different person.
+    - the previous utterance is in the same conversation.

+- Train-test-validation Split:

+  - Training set: All utterances in chapters 1-18, 34-61
+  - Validation set: All utterances in chapters 23-33
+  - Training set: All utterances in chapters 19-26

 ---